 I met Larry Johnson a few years ago, we share a common Naval background (albeit in two different Navy’s) and we share a passion for excellence.
 In addition to other strengths, Larry has a strong information technology background and he brought that to bear in the editing of this chapter.

 Our support systems have grown very complex and we’ve seen a shift from specialized “best of breed” solutions to more general “enterprise” management systems covering almost all of the business functions.
 Some evolved from maintenance systems into EAMs.
 Some CMMS’s were simply renamed EAM.
-Others evolved from production focused ERPs and a few commercially successful solutions evolved from the world of finance and accounting.
+Others evolved from production ERPs and a few commercially successful solutions evolved from the world of finance and accounting.
 As each grew to encompass broader functionality they grew more complex.
 Integration among the various functional “modules” became (and remains) difficult to implement well because a change in one area can impact many others.
 Our functionally focused teams that are often used to implement don’t often appreciate the impacts their decisions can have.
 Another result of this growth has been a tendency towards terminology that reflects the systems’ original roots.
 One such system tends to use financial terminology with a decidedly European flavor in other functional areas which can be very confusing to maintainers.

 Big corporations seem to feel that bigger is better and so they grow.
 With them so too do their systems.
 Acquisitions lead to the implementation of the chosen corporate “solution” across the acquired.
 Change is constant and disruptive.
 Few companies ever truly stabilize when it comes to information technology / management (IT / IM).
 To lend stability they try to control it more tightly – something I fundamentally disagree with.
-IT / IM departments control their realms tightly and in doing so, impose their will and ways on the rest of the corporations they are intended to serve.
-I argue that many companies have this backwards!
+IT / IM departments tend to control their realms tightly and in doing so, impose their will and ways on the rest of the corporations they are intended to serve.
+I would argue that many companies have this wrong!

 IT / IM is there to serve, not dictate.
 Information and the data it arises from, belong to the users – the creators and consumers of that information.
 Implementation of these big corporate systems should begin with the users specifying what they want the system to do for them and then turning it over to IT / IM to find the right tools.
-Imposing an enterprise wide system on users, especially in the realm of maintenance, has seldom worked out well.
+Imposing an enterprise-wide system on users, especially in the realm of maintenance, has seldom worked out well.

 In our little world of maintenance and asset management, I know I share concerns with many.
 To some extent I preach to the converted, but where there is smoke there is fire.
 Where there is unrest, revolution will follow.
 In the realm of IT / IM, where there are many spreadsheets – a new solution must be found.